SOCIAL MEDIA AND POLITICS

 - Submit a U.S. mailing address and identity document

 - Supply a phone number, business email, and website

 - Submit a federal election commission ID number, tax registered ID number, or government website domain.

 GOOGLE POLITICAL AD POLICY

-Google will limit audience targeting for election ads to age, gender and location at a postal code level.
-Political advertisers can no longer target ads using data such as public voter records and general political affiliations such as right-leaning, left-leaning or independent.
-Google is also restricting an advertisers ability to micro-target political ads on Search and YouTube.
+Google will limit audience targeting for election ads to age, gender, and location at a postal code level.
+Political advertisers can no longer target ads using data such as public voter records and general political affiliations such as right-leaning, left-leaning, or independent.
+Google is also restricting advertisers’ ability to micro-target political ads on search and YouTube.
 Google is also getting rid of the customer match feature, which enables campaigns to match profiles with voter data.

 Will Facebook follow suit by getting rid of custom audiences?
 I don’t think so, considering this is part of the powerful engine that drives ad revenue for the platform.
 They have too much to lose by doing that.